kwamemarfo/sanctions/README.md

 This project aims to develop a scalable back-end solution for managing data on individuals sanctioned by the EU and/or UN.
 The solution should consist of the following key components:

-- **Database**: A robust and scalable database will be implemented to store all the relevant data securely.
+- **Database**: A robust and scalable database will be implemented to store all the relevant data.

 - **API Endpoints**: The solution will provide API endpoint(s) to deliver the data in JSON format.
 These endpoints will enable users to access the necessary information efficiently.